-There are several "casque-headed iguanas", also called "cone-headed lizards" in two genera, all from Central
+There are several "casque-headed iguanas", also called "cone-headed lizards" in two genera, all native to Central

 America.
-Shown is the Serrated Casque-headed Iguana, also called Cone-headed Lizard, from tropical forests of Mexico, mainly in the Yucatan.
+Shown is the Serrated Casque-headed Iguana, also called Serrated Cone-headed Lizard, of tropical forests of Mexico, mainly in the Yucatan.

 Both male and female have head casques.